chaoss/wg-evolution/meeting_notes.md

 -----------
 ## Next Meeting

-**Wednesday March 20th, 2019**
+**Wednesday April 3rd, 2019**

-Please be aware the time of the meeting has changed from 11am CDT to 9:30am CDT (18:00 CET to 16:30 CET)
+Please be aware the time of the meeting is now 9:30am CDT / 16:30 CET

 #### Agenda for next meeting
 * Review pending issues (if any)